jdiouris/circuit3D/README.md

 # Circuit 3D
 Circuit 3d allows to design 3D printed boards for simple electronic circuits.
 It is coded in Processing language.
-A 3D file can be generate and the OPENSCAD software can be used to obtain a stl file for the 3D printer.
+A 3D file can be generatet and the OPENSCAD software can be used to obtain a stl file for the 3D printer.

 ## Help